Driving Results Through Emotional Connection: Red Brain & Green Brain Marketing

 Green brain marketing works not to dilute the definition of what you’re seeking, but to transform words to fit a friendlier, more conversational tone.
-Lining the entire customer journey with green brain language and imagery will help to lower buyer’s resistance, making space for positive engagement and buyer’s acceptance.
+Lining the entire customer journey with green brain language and imagery will help to lower buyer resistance, making space for positive engagement and buyer acceptance.

 What is happening in your customer’s life before they come to you?
 What is their reason for finding you?
-Knowing your target audience is crucial for most facets of marketing, and green braining is no different.
+Knowing your target audience is crucial for your social media marketing strategy, and green braining is no different.